-Director of Cloud Solutions Kyle DeRoos spent five exciting as a program coordinator and program manager in Oakland and the Silicon Valley before trading in his whistle and kickball for a mouse and keyboard in the national office.
-Since moving indoors, Kyle spent two years on the development team before transitioning to focus on administering our data management system, Salesforce.com.
-After ten years with the organization, Kyle is still amazed at the impact Playworks can have on students who often slip between the cracks of traditional school programming.
+Kyle DeRoos spent five exciting years as a program coordinator and program manager in Oakland and the Silicon Valley before trading in his whistle and kickball for a mouse and keyboard in the national office.
+Since moving indoors, Kyle spent two years on the development team before transitioning to focus on administering our technology systems and hardware.
+After nearly 15 years with the organization, Kyle is still amazed at the impact Playworks can have on students who often slip between the cracks of traditional school programming.
 And he's super good at traveling baseball.

 Simone Gonder comes to Playworks with an extensive background in finance/accounts payable, which includes 11 years in the nonprofit industry.
 She loves working with numbers and feels that working in Finance is an easy fit for her.
 She is a native of Oakland, an avid Oakland Raiders fan, and she enjoys participating in competitive games/selective sports activities such as bowling and billiards.
 Some of her favorite childhood games in school were volleyball, softball, dodgeball, kickball and soccer.
 One of her favorite things to do is 'laugh' and she enjoys having a natural sense of humor and being around others that spread the cheer.